-By 2016, LMPS shall be a professional and accountable Police Service, providing safety and security in partnership with the community, with particular emphasis on crime prevention, reduction, detection and human rights observance.
+By the year 2030, the LMPS shall be a professional and accountable police service, providing safety and security in partnership with the community, with particular emphasis on crime prevention, reduction and detection.

 The Lesotho Mounted Police Service was established on the 26th October 1872 and it was known as Basutoland Mounted with the strength of 110 men who were mainly the sons of local chiefs.
 The magistrates also served as police officers.

 The police duties were mainly to support and protect magistrates and to act as interpreters and messengers.
 By 1878 the police adapted military ranks but changed in 1958 to police ranks.
 The police strength expanded to 1074 men as more responsibilities were added.
 They resorted and kept peace in other countries.
 The Commissioner of Police was also responsible for prisons but in 1946, prisons became independent and took charge of prisons.
 To keep up with modern challenges in the fight against crime and police development, the police diversified and expanded hence the birth of more police departments: Police Training College in 1946, special branch and signals in 1953, Police Mobile Unit in 1964, The Stock Theft and Criminal Investigation Department in 1966 and 1967 respectively.
 In 1966 the Lesotho Police became the Lesotho Mounted Police.